isomerpages/enterprisesg-sac/media/news-releases/_posts/2026-01-13-post-SAC Maintains Full Recognition Following Global Accreditation Cooperation Incorporated Launch.md

 will remain available for archival/reference purposes, to allow stakeholders to continue accessing documents and other information.</p>
 <p>&nbsp;For detailed information about this merger and its implications,
-please refer to the full press release <a href="https://file.go.gov.sg/global-accreditation-cooperation.pdf" rel="noopener nofollow" target="_blank">Global Accreditation Cooperation</a>.
+please refer to the full press release, <a href="https://file.go.gov.sg/global-accreditation-cooperation.pdf" rel="noopener nofollow" target="_blank">Global Accreditation Cooperation</a>.
 Additional resources and updates are available on the Global Accreditation Cooperation Incorporated website at <a rel="noopener noreferrer nofollow" target="_blank">www.globalaccreditationcooperationincorporated.org</a>.</p>
 <p>&nbsp;Should you have any questions regarding this transition or its impact